linhmiyano99/Convert-dblp-to-MySQL-MongoDB-GraphDB/README.md

 # DBLP-PARSER

-This project for parse ablp to data in MySQL, MongoDB, Graph in using java
+This tool for parsing ablp to data in MySQL, MongoDB, Graph in using java